Kya Haal, Mr. Paanchal?

-Kya Haal, Mr. Paanchal? (also known as Five wives of Mr. Unlucky Person) is an Indian Hindi television sitcom that aired on Star Bharat.
-The story is about a mother Kunti Devi who demands a perfect daughter-in-law with five qualities, from God for her son Kanhaiya.
+Kya Haal, Mr. Paanchal? (also known as Five Wives of Mr. Paanchal) is an Indian Hindi television sitcom that aired on Star Bharat.
+The story is about a mother Kunti Devi who demands a perfect daughter-in-law with five qualities, from Shiv Ji for her son Kanhaiya.
 However, as a result of a strange twist she ends up with five daughters-in-laws with one quality each.
 It also airs in Pakistan and Nepal as Mr. Kanhaiya Paanchal ki Paanch Patniya.

 Plot

 This story is based on how a mother, Kunti Devi's desire turns into disappointment.
 The five qualities she requires in her daughter-in-law are beauty, wisdom, romance, culinary skills and religious devotion.
-With the blessing of lord Shiva, Kanhaiya was married to Pari (meaning fairy- beautiful),Prarthana (meaning prayer), Panjiri (a kind of north Indian food), Prema (meaning love) and then Pratibha (intelligence) - with qualities matching with their names.
+With the blessing of lord Shiva, Kanhaiya was married to Pari (meaning fairy- beautiful), Prarthana (meaning prayer), Panjiri (a kind of north Indian food), Prema (meaning love) and then Pratibha (intelligence) - with qualities matching with their names.
 The plot is inspired by the story of Draupadi, who had requested Lord Shiva in her previous life to be granted a husband with great qualities, but erred by repeating each quality five times and therefore was granted the boon of five husbands.
 As a result, the band of Mr.Kanhaiya and his mother Kunti is played.
 The Paanchal family lives in Meerut.